WebAssembly/spec/md-proto/WebAssembly.md

 > The validation rules here specifically avoid requiring the size in bytes of linear memory to be representable as an unsigned `iPTR`.
-For example a 32-bit linear address space could theoretically be resized to 4 GiB if the implementation has sufficient resources; the index of every byte would be addressable, even though the total number of bytes would not be.
+For example a 32-bit linear-memory address space could theoretically be resized to 4 GiB if the implementation has sufficient resources; the index of every byte would be addressable, even though the total number of bytes would not be.

-> Multiple linear memory spaces may be permitted in the future.
+> Multiple linear-memory spaces may be permitted in the future.

-> 64-bit linear memory spaces may be permitted in the future.
+> 64-bit linear-memory spaces may be permitted in the future.

 #### Table Index Space